Joe Haden: 2010

-On July 31, 2010, the Cleveland Browns signed Haden to a five-year, $50 million contract that includes $26 million guaranteed.
+The Browns selected Haden in the first round (seventh overall) of the 2010 NFL draft.
+On July 31, 2010, the Browns signed Haden to a five-year, $50 million contract that includes $26 million guaranteed.

 Haden entered training camp competing with Sheldon Brown and Eric Wright for a starting cornerback position.
 He was named the third cornerback on the depth chart behind Brown and Wright to begin the regular season.

-Haden made his professional regular season debut in the Browns' season-opener against the Tampa Bay Buccaneers, finishing with two combined tackles and a pass deflection during a 17–14 loss.
+Haden made his professional regular season debut in the Browns' season-opener against the Buccaneers, finishing with two combined tackles and a pass deflection during a 17–14 loss.
 He earned his first start during the game as the Browns' kick returner.
-On October 17, 2010, he made two combined tackles, a pass deflection, and made his first career interception, picking off Pittsburgh Steelers' quarterback Ben Roethlisberger during a 28–10 loss.
-On November 14, 2010, Haden made a season-high seven solo tackles and intercepted New York Jets' quarterback Mark Sanchez during a 26–20 overtime loss.
-The next game, he recorded three solo tackles, deflected three passes, and intercepted Jacksonville Jaguars' quarterback David Garrard during a 24–20 loss.
-On November 28, 2010, Haden earned his first start at cornerback and recorded three combined tackles, a pass deflection, and intercepted Jimmy Clausen as the Browns defeated the Carolina Panthers, 24–23.
+On October 17, 2010, he made two combined tackles, a pass deflection, and made his first career interception, picking off Steelers quarterback Ben Roethlisberger during a 28–10 loss.
+On November 14, 2010, Haden made a season-high seven solo tackles and intercepted New York Jets quarterback Mark Sanchez during a 26–20 overtime loss.
+The next game, he recorded three solo tackles, deflected three passes, and intercepted Jacksonville Jaguars quarterback David Garrard during a 24–20 loss.
+On November 28, 2010, Haden earned his first start at cornerback and recorded three combined tackles, a pass deflection, and intercepted Jimmy Clausen as the Browns defeated the Panthers, 24–23.
 During a Week 13 victory over the Miami Dolphins, Haden collected six combined tackles, four pass deflections, and intercepted Dolphins' quarterback Chad Henne for his fourth consecutive game with a pick.
 Haden became the first Browns player since 1968 to intercept a pass in four consecutive games.
 On December 26, 2010, he recorded five combined tackles and sacked Joe Flacco for the first of his career during a 20–10 loss to the Baltimore Ravens.
 He finished his rookie season with 64 combined tackles, 6 interceptions and one forced fumble.